veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 3. You can now use the key and ID to communicate with the Controller and/or Registry as well as generate a TAP session/token which can be used to make API calls from your client/software.

 {{< hint warning >}}
-Each UAK can only have one or more TAP generated sessions.
-This means you can generate a single UAK for a single piece of software which is deployed multiple times, and each software instance will get its own TAP generated session, independent from the others.
+Each UAK can have one or more TAP generated sessions.
+This means you can generate a single UAK for a single piece of software which is deployed multiple times, and each software instance will get its own TAP generated session, independent from the others, but using the same key.
 An example of this is having a single UAK for all of your Anka Nodes to use when joining.
 {{< /hint >}}

 ### Joining Nodes with your UAK